dhaneshdutta/totaUI/README.md

 ![preview](assets/preview.png)

 totaUI is a beautiful and interactive web interface designed for local Language Models (LLMs).
-This application allows users to interact with their chosen model in a chat-like format, enabling real-time text generation with markdown compatibility.
+This application allows users to interact with their chosen model in a chat-like format, enabling real-time text generation.

 ### Features

 - **Real-time Streaming:** Receive responses word by word as they are generated.
 - **Model Selector:** Choose from multiple available models.
-- **Profile Icons:** Distinct icons for user and AI messages.
-- **Dark Mode Design:** A visually appealing dark theme with smooth animations.

 ## Prerequisites